IssaIan/portfolio/src/content/about/index.md

 ---
 title: 'About Me'
-avatar: './me.jpg'
+avatar: 'me.jpg'
 skills:
-  - Ruby
   - HTML & (S)CSS
-  - Ruby on Rails
+  - Python Django
-  - Vue JS
+  - Python Flask
-  - Go
+  - React Native
   - React JS
   - GraphQL
 ---

 Hello!
-I'm Ruto Collins.
-Here they call me Kaka, a Swahili word I love.
-I'm a Software Engineer based in Nairobi, Kenya who enjoys solving problems through code.
+I'm Issa Ian Mwangi Maina.
+I'm a Software Engineer based in Nairobi, Kenya, who enjoys solving problems through code.
+Apart from coding, I enjoy watching and playing soccer in my free time.

 I design, develop and deploy backend services (APIs) with focus on high availability, low latency and scalability.
-I also occassionally write client-facing code that consume web services.
+I also write client-facing code that consume web services.

+My strongest professional areas include effective communication between my teammates, and stakeholders.
+I seamlessly interface with UX designers, our PM and other stakeholders to ensure thoughtful and coherent user experiences.
+I also give reliable and kind feedback and I'm always open to receiving feedback.
+I am always ready to help unblock my teammates whenever they are faced with blockers.
+I also do not shy away from asking for help whenever I am stuck.

-My coding life story starts during my sophomore year in college, after we had a Computer Science lecturer take us through what was very new to us, C and C++ programming.
-To cut the long story short, I quit school later that year to join a fast growing African tech startup, [Andela](https://andela.com) as a software engineer!
+Immediately after completing my Bachelor's Degree, I joined a fast growing African tech startup, [Andela](https://andela.com) as a software engineer!

-In case you're wondering how a Biomedical Engineering student ended up in Software Engineering, this is for you!
-[My Journey into Andela](https://medium.com/the-andela-way/2017-in-review-finally-going-somewhere-4ddfaff0b95d)

 Here's a few technologies I've been working with recently: